Biden hails prisoner swap freeing Americans from Russia: "Their brutal ordeal is over"

 Washington — President Biden addressed the nation Thursday after securing the release of American citizens imprisoned in Russia, including Wall Street Journal reporter Evan Gershkovich, Marine veteran Paul Whelan, Russian-American radio journalist Alsu Kurmasheva, saying their "brutal ordeal is over."

-All three American citizens are on their way back to the United States, along with U.S. green card holder Vladimir Kara-Murza, who was also freed in the deal.
+All three American citizens are on their way back to the United States.
+U.S. green card holder Vladimir Kara-Murza was also freed in the deal.
 The president appeared alongside family members of all four at the White House on Thursday to announce the deal.

-"Today, we're bringing home Paul, Evan, Alsu, Vladimir," Mr. Biden said, noting all four have been imprisoned "unjustly" in Russia.
+"Today, we're bringing home Paul, Evan, Alsu [and] Vladimir," Mr. Biden said, noting all four have been imprisoned "unjustly" in Russia.

 "And now, their brutal ordeal is over, and they're free," he added.